eecs482/bgreeves-socket-example/README.md

 # Sockets Discussion Starter Code

-Implement the TODOs in server.cpp and client.cpp.
+Implement the TODOs in `server.c` and `client.c`

 ## During Class: Implement together

-- `server.cpp`: Runs a server that listens for messages from clients.
+- `server.c`: Runs a server that listens for messages from clients.
-- `client.cpp`: Creates a client that sends a single message to the server.
+- `client.c`: Creates a client that sends a single message to the server.

 ## Helper function